shamblett/iot-voice/README.md

-# iot-home
+# iot-voice
-A google iot-core example project using MQTT for Dart
+A google iot-core example project using MQTT for Dart to support the IOT Voice project.